Q: We didn’t use hospice services. Can I still get bereavement support?

 A: We offer a comprehensive art therapy program with groups and workshops throughout our service area.
-In addition, we offer a quarterly drum circle and weekly yoga.
+In addition, we offer drum circles and weekly yoga.
 Massage therapy is available at a nominal cost in the bereavement center.

 A: The bereavement center is often contacted by area businesses, schools, and healthcare providers to offer education programs on grief and loss.
 Length, topic and cost vary on the specific request and each program is tailored to meet the needs of the group.
 Our Grief Series, a bereavement specialty program, is very popular for healthcare professionals and the lay community who want more in-depth education on grief and loss.

 A: Yes, our staff has additional training in crisis response and sudden death.
 We provide on-site support and guidance following a traumatic event.

 A: Services are available to anyone in the community, regardless of whether or not his/her family used hospice care.
 A professional referral is not required.
 Those coping with a death can contact the bereavement center by calling 216.486.6838 or 800.707.8922.